Vishnu-sidd2/Emergency-SOS-System/README.md

 ---

-## ✨ Contributing

-Feel free to open issues, suggest improvements, or fork and enhance the platform.
-PRs are welcome!

----

 ## ✨ Inspiration

 Built for a real-world scenario to improve emergency infrastructure with technology.
 Imagine this helping cities reduce fatalities and enhance public safety — that's the impact this system aims for.

 ---

-> Want deployment steps or a live demo setup?
-Ping me and I’ll generate it for you instantly!